Volcano erupts in southern Chile, belching ash, smoke into sky

 A pyroclastic flow is a superheated current of gas and rock that can destroy nearly everything in its path and travel at speeds upwards of 200 to 300 kilometres per hour.

 Trevor Moffat, who lives in Ensenada, some 10 km from the volcano, said he and his family fled when the volcano erupted.
-The last major eruption of the 2,003-meter-tall Volcano Calbuco was in 1961.
+The 2,003-meter-tall Volcano Calbuco saw its last major eruption in 1961.

 "It sounded like a big tractor trailer passing by the road, rattling and shaking, guttural rumbling. ...
 We left everything there, grabbed my kid, my dog, got in the car with my wife," Moffat said.